AlexRuzin/study_notes/README.md

 For extending the behaviour of functions.
 I.e. define a function used as a decorator, and "decorate" another function such that it is extended
 Used in web frameworks for routing URLs to view functions, logging, authorization, etc

-Useful in debugging and logging:
+Useful in debugging and logging, timing, authentication (for a specific function):
 ```
 def log_function_call(func):
     def wrapper(*args, **kwargs):